amperity/amperity-docs/shared/credentials_settings.rst

 **MICROSOFT DYNAMICS 365 MARKETING**

-xxxxx

-**Azure client ID**

-.. credential-microsoft-dynamics-365-marketing-azure-client-id-start

-xxxxx

-.. credential-microsoft-dynamics-365-marketing-azure-client-id-end

-**Azure client secret**
+**Azure client ID and client secret**

-.. credential-microsoft-dynamics-365-marketing-azure-client-secret-start
+.. credential-microsoft-dynamics-365-marketing-azure-client-id-and-secret-start

-xxxxx
+A client ID and client secret for Microsoft Azure that has permission to access your instance of |destination-name|.

-.. credential-microsoft-dynamics-365-marketing-azure-client-secret-end
+.. credential-microsoft-dynamics-365-marketing-azure-client-id-and-secret-end

 **Azure tenant ID**

 .. credential-microsoft-dynamics-365-marketing-azure-tenant-id-start

-xxxxx
+The Microsoft Azure tenant ID for your instance of |destination-name|.

 .. credential-microsoft-dynamics-365-marketing-azure-tenant-id-end